 The reality is very different from what is being reported on TV or in newspapers: violent crimes against AT hikers are extremely rare.
 The majority of people you encounter on the trail will be friendly and willing to help.

-If you do encounter someone that is giving off bad vibes or is making you feel uncomfortable, don’t hesitate to get yourself out of there by any means necessary.
+If you do encounter someone who is giving off bad vibes or is making you feel uncomfortable, don’t hesitate to get yourself out of there by any means necessary.

 Scared of Animals